Longlegs: Production

 The film was announced in November 2022, with Osgood Perkins as writer and director.
 He drew inspiration from several sources; the plot device of the evil dolls that cause fathers to murder their families was loosely inspired by the killing of JonBenét Ramsey: "The murder took place approaching Christmas, and one present that the parents had gotten for JonBenét was a life-size replica doll of herself, wearing one of her pageant dresses.
 It was in a cardboard box in the basement, 15 feet from where she was killed, and there was something so insane about that, I'd cataloged it away."

-Perkins told People magazine that the film was inspired by his mother's treatment towards his father Anthony Perkins's sexuality, shielding the public and the Perkins children from knowledge of his homosexual relationships.
-Oz Perkins was quoted, saying, "Your mother can protect you from a truth that she thinks is unsavory...
-And then you just build out a crazy movie around that.”
+Perkins told People magazine that the film was inspired by his mother's treatment towards his father Anthony Perkins' sexuality, shielding the public and the Perkins children from knowledge of his homosexual relationships.
+Oz Perkins was quoted, saying, "Your mother can protect you from a truth that she thinks is unsavory[...] and then you just build out a crazy movie around that."

 In February 2023, Nicolas Cage and Maika Monroe came on board to star, with Cage also producing under his Saturn Films banner.
 In March, Alicia Witt and Blair Underwood were announced as part of the cast.

 Dave Caplan's C2 Motion Picture Group financed the film for under $10 million.
 Principal photography was scheduled to take place in Vancouver from January 16 to February 23, 2023.

 Music

 The film's soundtrack was conceived by Zilgi, a pseudonym for Elvis Perkins (the brother of the film's director), credited as composer of the score compositions on the digital soundtrack album.
-There were contributing tracks by sound designer Eugenio Battagila and Melody Carrillo with Elizabeth Wight.
 The soundtrack was released on July 12, 2024, on streaming platforms and on vinyl.